- About Concurrent Enrollment

 - To determine if a class is full or has a waitlist, look at the bottom of the class listing in the Schedule of Classes, as shown in the example below.
 If there are students on the waitlist, that course is full, even if there seems to be available seats.
-Concurrent enrollment applications for this class are rejected.
-Do not apply for this course.
+Concurrent Enrollment applications for this class are rejected.
+Do not apply for this class.

-- Classes in the School of Law are not eligible for concurrent enrollment.
+- Law School: Classes in the School of Law are not eligible for Concurrent Enrollment.

 - For the following departments, go to the first class meeting to ask the instructor for approval to enroll in the class.
 If the instructor says that you may enroll, then proceed to enter your application.

 - Other UC Berkeley Colleges, Schools and Departments:

 - After you have identified possible classes, contact the instructor by using the directory search or by going through the department's website.

 - Tell the instructor that you are contacting him or her because you want to apply for his or her class through Concurrent Enrollment.
 Ask if there is space available for you to do so.
 You should also give a brief introduction of your qualifications for enrolling in the class and what you hope to gain from the class.

 - Provide the instructor with any requested supporting documentation (transcripts, for example), and contact the department to find out if there are any additional departmental requirements.

 - If the instructor or department indicates that you may proceed with your application, follow the steps in Entering Your Class Application(s) (see below).

 Entering Your Class Application